Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 "Everything around here belongs to them," she says.
 "You know so they have been ever present all of my life."

-Descendants of Timothy Meaher declined to speak about the discovery of the Clotilde.
-Davis and other descendants of the enslaved Africans say they'd like to meet with the Meaher family to hear their side of history.
+Descendants of Meaher declined to speak about the discovery of the Clotilde.
+Davis and other descendants of the enslaved Africans say they would like to meet with members of the Meaher family to hear their side of history.

-Darron Patterson's great-great grandfather Pollee Allen was on the Clotilde.
+Darron Patterson's great-great-grandfather Pollee Allen was on the Clotilde.
 Patterson, in his 60s now, has seen Africatown struggle.

 "It's not what it used to be," he says.
-"When I was when I was small and growing up there ... it was a community that was self-contained.
+"When I was small and growing up there ... it was a community that was self-contained.
 We had stores and barber shops and post offices, you know, and gas stations and drugstores."

-Over the years, he says, it has seen its share of down times.
+Over the years, he says, it has seen its share of downtimes.

-The commerce is gone now, and you see boarded up homes and vacant lots in the neighborhood.
-The population has declined from about 12,000 in the 1960s to less than 2,000 today.
-In 2012, Africatown was listed on the National Register of Historic Places but little came of the designation.
+The commerce is gone now, and you see boarded-up homes and vacant lots in the neighborhood.
+The population has declined from about 12,000 in the 1960s to under 2,000 today.
+In 2012, Africatown was listed on the National Register of Historic Places, but little came of the designation.

-Now, Paterson is hopeful the blight and neglect will end with the discovery of the ship.
+Now, Patterson is hopeful the blight and neglect will end with the discovery of the ship.

 "The pride now that is being regenerated by what's happened with the Clotilde is amazing."

-There's talk of redeveloping the town, and opening a museum to house a replica of the Clotilde.
+There's talk of redeveloping the town and opening a museum to house a replica of the Clotilde.
 The state has allocated $3.5 million from its BP oil spill settlement to build an Africatown welcome center.
 The old one was washed away by Hurricane Katrina in 2005, and the property is overrun with weeds and litter.
 And the National Park Service is planning a waterfront park in the community.

 But Patterson says revitalization isn't enough.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.